eloygarcia-udg/M-PACT/README.md

 Within the normal range
 ```

 Categorizing the compression within the normal range.
-However, changing the compressed thickness value from $T=6.5cm$
+However, changing the compressed thickness value from $T=6.5$ cm
-to $T=7.5cm$, we obtain.
+to $T=7.5$ cm, we obtain.

 ```commandline
 > python main.py -BV 1000 -V CC -F 150 -T 7.5